Classified Print Add to favorites Tell a friend Number of times listing has been viewed: 970

 Palomino in winter \ Silver Taffy in Summer

-Zac has been my daughters first pony from 4yrs (lead line and harness) through to independent arena riding, out on trails and competing at stock horse youth & pony club musters & events.
+Zac is my daughters first pony and has been part of our family for 7 years, He has taken her from lead line and harness, through to independent arena riding, out on trails and competing at stock horse youth & pony club musters & events.

-Easy lead line pony, both on foot or from another horse.
-Will run beside you anywhere or over anything!
+Zac is an easy lead line pony, both on foot or from another horse and will run beside you anywhere or over anything!

-Zac has done miles of road work (ridden & harness) a few months of mustering / cattle work in his early days, pleasure, trail riding, some youth Stock Horse events, dressage & pony club musters and competitions.
+Zac has done miles of road work (child ridden & harness) a few months of mustering / cattle work in his early days, pleasure, trail riding, some youth Stock Horse events, dressage & pony club musters and competitions.
 He always returns ribbons.

-Well broken, with three even paces, uses correct leads & has a snaffle mouth.
+He has three even paces, uses correct leads & has a snaffle mouth.
 Good on the lunge, to teach young riders or safe for independent beginner riding instruction in an arena.
-Collects nicely for flat work when asked by a more experienced rider.
+Collects nicely for flat work when asked by more experienced riders.

-He is amazing in harness, we even use him to train weanlings and breakers to lead.
-Would make a great competition harness pony!
+He is amazing in harness, we use him to train weanlings and breakers to lead.
+He would make a great competition harness pony!

 No malice, buck, bolt, shy .. easy for kids to do everything with, catch, handle, float, feed, rug etc.

 Great feet, so no need to shoe, but has had them when work dictates.